-The Settings page of the Admin Panel offers admins 3 main areas of global control over their organization’s Airtable account; Sharing & Access, Apps & Integrations, and SSO & Authentication.
+The Settings page of the Admin Panel offers admins 3 main areas of global control over their organization’s Airtable account; Sharing & Access, extension & integrations, and SSO & Authentication.
 The controls in this section help to ensure the right mix of open creation and collaboration in Airtable to match your organization’s security protocols.

 The Settings page can be accessed by clicking on the Settings option in the navigation sidebar of the Admin Panel.
-This will open up a page with three categories of settings.
+This will open up a page with three tabs of settings options.
 Clicking each tab will open up the corresponding options.

 Sharing & Access